gangapandey/gangapandey/README.md

 - 💞️ I’m looking to collaborate on **live projects.**

-- 👯 I’m interested in **Software Quality Assurance and Test Automations.**
+- 👯 I’m interested in **Software Quality Assurance and Test Automation.**

 - 📫 How to reach me **igangapandey@gmail.com**